-Here’s what it means when Amazon says completed customs clearance process:
+Here’s what it means when Amazon says customs clearance completed:

 As the phrase suggests, this means that the package went through the formal customs process for the country in question and was allowed access.

-The package is free to continue its journey that ultimately brings it into your possession.
+The package is free to continue the journey that ultimately brings it into your possession.

 Still, this is only one step in the journey, and things can get complicated.

 So if you want to learn all about Amazon’s Message customs clearance completed, then you’re in the right place.

 What Is Customs Clearance Completed Message on Amazon Intended to Convey?

 When you see ‘customs clearance completed’ on Amazon, it means that the package has successfully undergone the required customs procedures in the destination country and is now permitted to continue its journey to the recipient.